Standard Fees Apply

-Demonstrate a consistent and outstanding academic track record (an overall mean mark >70% in year 2 and consistently high marks in other years.
+Demonstrate a consistent and outstanding academic track record; an overall mean mark >70% in year 2 and consistently high marks in other years.
 N.B.
 Because of the need to show consistent academic achievement it is expected that students will be in year 3 or 4 at the time of application.
-A second year applicant who can demonstrate excellence may be considered but should contact the admissions tutor at the earliest opportunity to discuss this).
+A second year applicant who can demonstrate excellence may be considered but should contact the admissions tutor at the earliest opportunity to discuss this.

 Have a research focus or area of interest (Support will be given during February to develop this into an application).

 Be prepared to work on their application (including designing a research project) during February and early March of the year that they are applying for admission onto the course prior to the course commencing in September.

 All eligible students who express an interest will have the opportunity to meet with the Admissions Tutor to discuss the application and receive guidance in drafting an application.
 Further to this there will be the opportunity to submit one draft application by the 28th February for comment.
 All students will then be required to submit their application by the specified deadline (varies annually but likely to be mid-March).
 Students will be informed if their application has been selected for submission to the Royal College within 2 weeks.
 Any student submitted will receive an early and unconditional place on the programme.
 Unsuccessful applicants will be able to use their work in their application for an internal bursary.